UK warns off BP suitors now Shell unavailable as 'white knight'

 But in the past when the company has looked vulnerable, there was always the prospect that Anglo-British peer Shell could act as a "white knight" and agree to a merger deal that would preserve British interests.

-With Shell now tied up with a $70 billion takeover of BG, that seems much less likely, prompting the outgoing British government to break cover and say it would oppose any bid for BP.
+With Shell now tied up with a $70 billion takeover of BG BG.L, that seems much less likely, prompting the outgoing British government to break cover and say it would oppose any bid for BP.

 "Everyone is thinking that Shell is probably out of the ... game for a while.
 So inevitably, it makes BP more vulnerable as you don't have Shell as a white knight anymore," said a top oil investment banker on condition of anonymity.